Plato Philosophical Society

 Svetlana Yurievna Zimina, CSc in Philosophy; Hillsdale College (Hillsdale, MI, USA, Russia), Researcher; Hillsdale College (Hillsdale, MI, USA, Russia), Researcher

-The legacy of antiquity and classical education (based on the United States)
+The heritage of antiquity and classical education (based on the United States)

 Traditionally, in European science, the subject of political philosophy is defined as the doctrine of the state, forms of government and the problems of society.
 Although Plato devoted only a few dialogues to the subject, The Republic and some other dialogues are considered the beginning of political philosophy.
 The beautiful city is an ideal model of the polis, a model of state structure, where good is the main form (idea), the goal of social development.
 In this refraction, the problem relates to the philosophy of education, and other social problems, which are actively discussed today in debates, seminars and in scientific journalism.
 Even if these philosophical positions are not formalized in the form of fundamental scientific works, this direction of humanitarian thought, the foundations of which are in the philosophical tradition of antiquity, is of undoubted interest.